b-4her/BeeMail/README.md

 ### Usage

-1. Open the application in your browser by navigating to the link provided in your terminal after running Flask.
+1. Start the application by running `python app.py` and open the provided local URL in your browser.

-2. Navigate through the following sections:
+2. Explore the main features:
-   - Registration: Create a new account.
+   - **Registration:** Create a new account with your email and password.
-   - Login: Log in with your credentials.
+   - **Login:** Access your account using your credentials.
-   - Inbox: View your received emails.
+   - **Inbox:** View all received emails, with unread messages highlighted.
+   - **Sent:** Review emails you have sent.
-   - Compose: Send a new email.
+   - **Compose:** Send new emails to other users.
+   - **Reply:** Respond to received emails and view threaded conversations.
-   - Profile: Update your personal details.
+   - **Profile:** View and update your personal information, including your verification question.

-4. Please refer to the Project Photos folder for a visual overview.
+3. For a visual walkthrough, see the Project Photos:
    > <a href="./assets/project photos/pages.pdf">Project Photos</a>

-For more information on how to use the website, please refer to [In-Depth Demo](https://youtu.be/k5HBm5l-yJ8?si=QjAO20z61ZZukZP7) video.
+4. For a detailed demonstration, watch the [In-Depth Demo](https://youtu.be/k5HBm5l-yJ8?si=QjAO20z61ZZukZP7) video.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>